KathleenDollard/incremental-samples/docs/creating-a-source-generator/design-output.md

 ### The generated code

+#### `Cli` classes

-This generated code of this example needs two different things:
+This example generates code for three different file patterns:

-- A `Cli` class that allows the user to interact, and especially to `Invoke` the Cli to run the application.
+- A `cli.g.cs` file with a partial class that is always present and allows the user to interact with the CLI and get started with the generator.
-- Extensions to the command class to support System.CommandLine.

-The `Cli` class needs to be present when the user starts the application, it is the user's main access point.
-It also needs to support generated code that performs the actual invocation.
-This is most easily provided with two partial classes.
-One is created always created and contains the common portions of the `Cli` class and a partial method call:
+- A `cli.partial.g.cs` file with a partial class that is generated only when there are commands and defines the commands and allows it to be run.
+- A separate file for each command that defines command details and allows it to be run.

+The file `cli.g.cs` always exists when there is a package reference to the generator and the file `cli.partial.g.cs` is present only when there is at least one class in the user's source code marked with the `Command` attribute.

+This partial class technique is a lightweight approach to giving programmers using your generator to initially access it.
+When the programmer uses your generator, in this case by defining commands, the second part of the partial is generated.
+This is particularly important if the generator will be present in analyzer packages where it may not be run [[ Review, check that generators can be combined with analyzers in a package ]].

+The constant part of the `Cli` partial class is:

 ```c#
 // generated file: cli.g.cs